-Property owners are responsible for the construction and maintenance of the driveway (also known as a vehicle crossing) or pedestrian access to their home.
+Property owners are responsible for the construction and maintenance of their driveway and vehicle crossing.

-If you are planning to build a new vehicle crossing (driveway), or do any maintenance that involves working in road reserve, there are a few things you will need to arrange before you carry out works.
+If you are planning to build a new vehicle crossing and / or driveway, or do any maintenance that involves working in road reserve, there are a few things you will need to arrange before you carry out works.

 Before you start, Porirua City Council generally do not allow the construction of vehicle crossings: